LyleMcCaffrey/CS374-A1/README.txt

-assignment1.c is compiled with the following commands:
+assignment1.c can be compiled with the following commands:

 gcc --std=gnu99 -o movies assignment1.c
-./movies movies_sample.csv
+./movies movies_sample_1.csv